Operadic actions on long knots and 2-string links: Introduction

 \section{Introduction}

-\subsection{Motivation and Context}
+\subsection{Motivation and context}

 The study of knots and links is a vast subject that emerged in the late nineteenth century and saw several renewals in the past thirty years.
 It is subject to many different approaches, being at the crossroads of topology, geometry, algebra, combinatorics and physics.
-The central theme in classical knot theory is the study of the isotopy classes of knots, i.e the isotopy classes of embeddings $\Emb(S^1, S^3)$.
-They realize as the space of components $\pi_0\Emb(S^1, S^3)$.
-A common method is to try to split the knots into simpler pieces.
+The central theme in classical knot theory is the study of the isotopy classes of knots, ie the isotopy classes of embeddings in $\Emb(S^1, S^3)$.
+They are the set of components $\pi_0\Emb(S^1, S^3)$.
+A common method is to try to chop the knots into simpler pieces.
 Two ways of performing such a decomposition have proved themselves particularly fruitful: the prime decomposition and the satellite decomposition.
 The former splits a knot as the connected sum of other knots called its prime factors.
-The connected sum is a binary operation on $\pi_0\Emb(S^1, S^3)$ denoted $\varhash$.
+The connected sum is a binary operation on $\pi_0\Emb(S^1, S^3)$ denoted by $\hash$.
 It endows the isotopy classes with a unital commutative monoidal structure.
-Intuitively, the product $k_1 \varhash k_2$ is the knot obtained by cutting open $k_1$ and $k_2$ and closing them up into a single knot.
-This decomposition is fairly well understood thanks to a theorem of Schubert from \cite{Schubert} stating that the monoid $\pi_0\Emb(S^1, S^3)$ is freely generated by the isotopy classes of prime knots.
-There are infinitely many prime knots and some of them are very different in nature.
+Intuitively, the product $k_1 \hash k_2$ is the knot obtained by cutting open $k_1$ and $k_2$ and closing them up into a single knot.
+This decomposition is fairly well understood thanks to a theorem of Schubert~\cite{Schubert} stating that $\pi_0\Emb(S^1, S^3)$ is freely generated as a monoid by the isotopy classes of the prime knots.
+There are infinitely many prime knots and they can be very different in nature.
 This is why it is often useful to further decompose the prime knots as satellites of simpler knots.
 The satellite construction also originates in Schubert's work.
 It consists of a wide family of operations one can carry out on several knots at a time.
-Its rigourous definition is a bit complex but recently exposed in \cite{Cromwell}.
-Although they are quite complicated, the satellite operations have the advantage of generating the whole space of knots from a fairly small and classifyable class of knots.
-Namely, it is shown in \cite{BudneyJSJ} that every knot can be obtained via successive satellite operations on hyperbolic and torus knots. \\
+Its rigorous definition is a bit more involved but clearly dispensed for example in Cromwell's book~\cite{Cromwell}.
+Jaco, Shalen, Johannson and Thurston played a major role in the study of satellite knots, with the results in \cite{JS,J,Thurston}.
+Although they are quite complicated, the satellite operations have the advantage of generating the whole space of knots from a fairly small and classifiable class of knots.
+Namely, Budney shows in~\cite{BudneyJSJ} --- refining a result of \cite{Thurston} --- that every knot can be obtained via successive satellite operations on hyperbolic and torus knots.